atul-wankhade/Spec-Center/README.md

 **API:** ***localhost:8080/company/{company_id}/user/{email}/role**<br/>
 **Method:** PUT<br/>
 **Description:**
-<br/> Only superadmin have access to this api, and it's checked by "Cashbin" and can change special role of user on particular article that will upated in articlerole collction if entry already present or it will be added to article role collection. <br/>
+<br/> Only superadmin have access to this api, and it's checked by **Casbin** and can change special role of user on particular article that will upated in **article_role** collction if entry already present or it will be added to article role collection. <br/>

 **Payload**:
 ```